Tuesday, January 20, 2026

 Using his good relationship with Hollywood's VFX trailblazers Douglas Trumbull, Con Pederson and Robert Abel, Harry Marks changed television graphics with his cinematic approach.

-Harry Marks bridged the gap between high-end Hollywood visuals and TV production.
+In fact, Harry Marks bridged the gap between high-end Hollywood visuals and TV production.

 From the 1960's to the 1980's, both NBC and CBS have their flagship television newscasts make their transition to commercial breaks by displaying their logos without music.